ojilles/jilles.net/_posts/2003-04-05-a-storm-of-swords-martin.md

   something that shocked me, being used to Tolkien as I was.
 I think I like Martin's approach in this respect.
-But then again Martin started out on doing 7 book series, whereas Tolkien wrote 1 book (and the publisher turned it into 3, but thats another story).
+But then again Martin started out on doing 7 book series, whereas Tolkien wrote 1 book (and the publisher turned it into 3, but that's another story).

 PS 2: I'm trying not to read too much at once so that I won't rush through the story... first time I'm regulating how much I read.